-How to Plant a Cactus Cutting (An Easy Step-by-Step Guide)
+How to Plant a Cactus Cutting: An Easy Guide for Growing Cacti

-If you’re looking for an easy way to start a garden, consider planting a cactus cutting.
+If you’re looking for an easy way to start a garden or add new houseplants to your collection, consider growing a cactus cutting.

 Cacti are easy to care for and can be planted in various settings.